Tuesday, December 15, 2009

 All the materials used in the household hygiene and sanitation system were locally available.
 The pit latrine for the household with at least 10 members would last for 15-20 years.

 The coverage was so bad at the time, amplified by the political turmoil and civil unrest.
-In 1974 the government enacted a new law that required each household to construct a pit latrine - 30 metres away from the house and 15 meters deep.
+In 1974 the government enacted a new law that required each household to construct a pit latrine - 30 meters away from the house and 15 meters deep.

 Even if the law was tough then with a fine of Shs.
 20 (less than a $ cent today) or the head of the household getting arrested and tried by the village courts, many households defaulted on having pit latrines.